Jeff Enquist

-Jeff Enquist (born May 20, 1968 in Beaverton, Oregon) was a U.S. soccer forward who played two seasons in the Western Soccer League, one in the American Professional Soccer League and one in the USISL.
+Jeff Enquist (born May 20, 1968) is an American former soccer forward who played two seasons in the Western Soccer League, one in the American Professional Soccer League and one in the USISL.
 He has coached extensively at the professional, collegiate and high school levels.
 He is currently the president of the Portland Youth Soccer Association and the head coach of the Portland City United Soccer Club.

 Player

 Enquist was an outstanding prep player with Beaverton High School.
-He was the 1986 Oregon High School of the Year and Parade Magazine High School All American.
+He was the 1986 Oregon High School of the Year and Parade Magazine High School All-American.
 He then attended and played soccer at UNLV before transferring to Oregon State University.
 In 1987, he played the collegiate off season with the semi-professional F.C.
 Portland of the Western Soccer Alliance.
 In 1989, he signed with F.C.
 Portland, now known as the Portland Timbers and played te 1989 and 1990 season with the team.
 In 1990, the team was part of the American Professional Soccer League.
 Following the 1990 season, he left professional soccer to devote himself to coaching.
 He returned for one more season in 1996 with the Cascade Surge of USISL.